herrj636/data-structures/final-assignment-2/README.md

 With this data I'm going to create a visualizations of the results.
 More exactly I want to display what type of alcohol I drank over the month and how much I spent in total.
 Although I also have location data in my records, I'm struggling on how to connect this data to the narrative I'm presenting in my interface.

 <img src="https://github.com/herrj636/data-structures/blob/master/assignment-11/Dear%20Diary%20UI/DearData_UI.png">

+By working in this project I learned that DynamoDB IS HARD.
+I wasn't able to access my database beyond a query that pulled one of the data points.
+It was time consuming to try to learn the language and the documentation available wasn't very helpful nor accurate.

+From all three final assignments, this one was the most frustrating one.
+Not only because of the difficulty behind learning this NoSQL language, but because it was the data that I was more curious about.
+As I mentioned above, I was keeping a record of how much alcoholic drinks I consume in a month.
+From the **[data](https://github.com/herrj636/data-structures/blob/master/final-assignment-2/data.json)**,